 Anthony Garcia, 25, a gang member in Pico Rivera, Calif., had an elaborate tattoo on his chest.
 It was so detailed that when a Los Angeles cop saw it, he took a photo of it for the department’s gang tattoo collection.
 Later, Sheriff’s Dept. homicide detective Kevin Lloyd was looking through photos in the collection and came across Garcia’s tat.
 He immediately realized it depicted a case he had been working on — one that had hit a dead end.
 The tattoo was the story of an unsolved murder in front of a Pico Rivera liquor store from 2004.
 He pulled up evidence photos from the case file, and began making correlations to the tattoo.
 The drawing had incredible detail, such as the Christmas lights on the store’s roof.
 “Think about it,” said Capt.
 Mike Parker.
 “He tattooed his confession on his chest.
 You have a degree of fate with this.”
 Indeed: Garcia was arrested for the shooting, and was recorded bragging about the murder with his cell mate, police say.
 His cell mate was an undercover detective.
 Garcia has allegedly given a full confession to police.
 (RC/Los Angeles Times) …By signing his chest.

-Courtesy of the Los Angeles Police Dept.:
+Courtesy of the Los Angeles Police Dept. Click to see a larger version:

 Sample Details From the Photo